csmaller/blog/content/blog/the-first-one.md

 ---
 It has taken some time to come around and start actually writing about Brenda.
 We went through such trauma together and I have, for years, pushed it all down into the subconscious.

+To anyone who have seen Goodwill Hunting you know there are two distinct classes in Boston: The Haves and Have-Nots, the Blue Collars and the White Collars, the Harvard Chads and the Trade School Sullys.
+I was raised by my single mother from Dorchester who had to bartend to make ends meet.
+My father was an MBTA bus driver also from Dorchester.
+We were firmly in the Blue Collar mindset.
+Dropping our R's and "ings", saying "fuck" with ever sentence.
+Calling everyone "kid" or "sweetheart".
+Then came Brenda from Wellesley.
+From The Other Side.

-Brenda and I first met in Boston at a Spinning studio we both managed in Downtown Crossing right in the heart of the city.
+Brenda and I first met in Boston at a cycling studio we both managed at one point in Downtown Crossing right in the heart of the city.
 It was the late 90's and Spinning was taking off as the new, hot workout.
-I just gave up management as I had moved to the suburbs and took a job at a Golds Gym doing sales and away from the pain of the commute into town every day.
+I just gave up managing the gym as I had moved to the suburbs and took a job at a Golds Gym doing sales and away from the pain of the commute into town every day.
 A friend came into the gym and told me I needed to come back to the spin studio.

 "Everyone misses you and your energy!
 Plus there is a new manager there who is really taking the studio in a good direction.
 You have to meet her."